N03020272/ELSpring2018/README.md

 # ELSpring2018
-This is a template for Spring 2018 Embedded Linux class
+This is the forked project by N03020272, Joe Adamczyk